AskiaADX/ADXStudio/app/workspace/readme.md

  * **err** Possible error that could occurred, null when everything is ok.
  * **tab** Tab object, with id/name/content/path etc...
  * **pane** Name of the pane where the tab is located

+### workspace-update-adc-structure

+The  'workspace-update-adc-structure' event when a tab have previously request the ADC structure using `workspace-get-adc-structure` event

+It's fire with following arguments:

+* **err** Possible error that could occurred, null when everything is ok.
+* **tabId** Id of the tab that has request the ADC structure
+* **structure** The ADC structure